opensearch-project/documentation-website/_dashboards/management/S3-data-source.md

 ## Limitations

-This feature is under development, including the data integration functionality.
+This feature is currently under development, including the data integration functionality.
 For up-to-date information, refer to the [developer documentation on GitHub](https://github.com/opensearch-project/opensearch-spark/blob/main/docs/index.md#limitations).

 ## Next steps